alexndreazevedo/pingfederate-authenticator/README.md

   Options:

     -I, --issuer <uri>        Set the OpenID Issuer URI.
 Retrieve the OpenID configuration at <issuer>/.well-know/openid-configuration
     -C, --client <id>         Define the Client ID.
 It must be a client with activated implicit flow.
     -R, --redirect <uri>      Define the Redirect URI.
 It must to be an authorized redirection URI.
+    -S, --scope <scope list>  Define the scopes list.
+Default is "openid profile".
     -U, --username <user>     Specify the username to login -P, --password <pass>     Specify the password to login -h, --help                output usage information
 ```

 Additional information